heartcombo/devise/README.md

 end
 ```

-Devise allows you to completely change Devise defaults or invoke custom behaviour by passing a block:
+Devise allows you to completely change Devise defaults or invoke custom behavior by passing a block:

 To permit simple scalar values for username and email, use this